 1.6.1.
 A replacement pollution-control device intended to be fitted to a vehicle certified in compliance with this Regulation shall be tested in accordance with Annex 6.

 1.6.2.
-Original equipment replacement pollution-control devices which are intended to be fitted to a vehicle, [which the relevant whole vehicle certification document refers to], do not need to comply with the test requirements of Annex 6.
+Original equipment replacement pollution-control devices which are intended to be fitted to a vehicle, [], do not need to comply with the test requirements of Annex 6.

 1.7.
 Performance requirements with regard to test Type V

 1.7.1.
-The performance requirements in terms of emissions limits laid down in paragraph 7. of Part II of GTR No.2 Amendment 4 shall apply as set out under the applicable durability test method set out in paragraph 1.5.
+The performance requirements in terms of emissions limits laid down in paragraph 7. of GTR No.2 Amendment 5 shall apply as set out under the applicable durability test method set out in paragraph 1.5.

 2. SPECIFIC REQUIREMENTS ON THE DURABILITY OF POLLUTION-CONTROL DEVICES